-- trafficking in persons;
+- trafficking in persons or organs;

 - slavery;

 - servitude;

 - forced marriage;

 - forced labour;

 - debt bondage;

 - deceptive recruiting for labour or services: and

 - the worst forms of child labour.

-The purpose of this Statement is to detail the activities we have undertaken in relation to modern slavery risks in our operations and supply chains and our approach to this commitment for the financial year ended 30 June 2023.
+The purpose of this Statement is to detail the activities we have undertaken in relation to modern slavery risks in our operations and supply chains and our approach to this commitment for the financial year ended 30 June 2024 and the steps we intend to take over the coming year.

-Whilst we have not identified any specific instances of modern slavery harm, we have applied a methodology (described below) to undertake a risk-based assessment of our operations (including our investment operations) and supply chains and identify any areas of potential for a higher incidence of modern slavery risk.
+Whilst we have not identified any specific instances of modern slavery, we have applied a methodology (described below) to undertake a risk-based assessment of our operations (including our investment operations) and supply chains and identify any areas with a higher potential of modern slavery risk.